neighborhoods/Buphalo/docs/AnnotationProcessors.md

 - `AnnotationProcessorKey`: Also used in the fabrication file to tie the annotation to the specific AP.
 - `Default Contents`: If no AnnotationProcessor is specified in the fabrication file, this is used instead
 - There MUST be a newline between the `AnnotationProcessorKey` and `Default Contents`
+  - If no Default Contents exist, there SHOULD be a newline after the `AnnotationProcessorKey`.
+    - If more than one annotation is used in a template, there MUST be a newline after the `AnnotationProcessorKey`

 #### Example Template
 ```php